A proposal to probe quantum non-locality of Majorana fermions in tunneling experiments

-is non-zero since $\gamma_a$ is a zero-energy mode.
-Since $G_R(\tau;ab)$ is directly related to the fermion parity $F_P$, the detection of such a non-vanishing amplitude for a non-local Green function $G_R(\tau;ab)$ is a signature of the fractionalization associated with MFs.
-In equilibrium, the degeneracy of the different fermion parity states characteristic of a TS system lead to fluctuations in $F_P$, that would result in a vanishing average for the tunneling amplitude $G_R(\tau;ab)$.
+\paragraph{Charging energy:} In equilibrium, the degeneracy of the different fermion parity states characteristic of a TS system lead to fluctuations in $F_P$, that would result in a vanishing average for the tunneling amplitude $G^R(\tau;ab)$.
 This is remedied \cite{fu} by introducing a charging energy $E_C$ on the superconducting island supporting the $NW$, which makes one of the fermion parities energetically favorable over the other.
+To compute $G^R$, we consider the Hamiltonian for the NW in Fig.~1 as

+where $E_C$ is the charging energy of the wire, $H_{BCS}$ is the BCS Hamiltonian for the proximitized NW, $\hat{n}_W$ is the number of electrons in the NW.
+Here $\hat{N}$ is the total number of Cooper pairs with the SC island, the $NW$ and the gate and is a variable that is conjugate to the phase $\phi$, $n_g$ is the gate charge.
+To control the charging energy of the NW we couple it to a superconductor with Josephson strength $E_J$, which can in principle be controlled using a SQUID geometry\cite{SQUID}.